 helm upgrade -i otel open-telemetry/opentelemetry-collector -f otel-values.yaml

-Check if OpenTelemetry Collector pod is up and running:
+Check that the OpenTelemetry Collector pod is up and running:

 # NAME READY STATUS RESTARTS AGE